pslyman/clean-card/README.md

 2. In `server.js`, replace `CleanCard` with the same as above.
 3. Next, navigated to `src/index.html`.
 Replace `Clean Card app` with rather your name, or the name of your app.
 No need to hyphenate or keep as a single word here.
 This will be the browser tab title.
 4. Now, go to `src/app/app.component.ts`.
 The rest of the work will mostly be in here.
 5. Scroll down to `title = "Clean Card"` (about line 93 or so) and replace it with the name you chose above.
 This will be displayed at the top of your page.
-If you don't want it, you can open `app.component.html` and remove the `<h1>` tag to strip it out (lines 1 -3), or leave `title` empty.
+If you don't want it, you can leave `title` set to empty quotes `title = "";`.
 6. Starting a few lines down, you'll notice four sets of data: contact, portfolio, skills, and titles.
 If you do a find all & replace with your IDE, you can probably rename these if needed.
 If you explore the app you're running in `localhost://4200`, you'll notice they're represented as four tabs.
 Following the trend in app.component.ts, replace the demo data with your own.
 You can add as many as you want, separated by commas.

     Note: `tiles` _must_ have incremental `id` with each addition. `big`, `toggled`, and `hide` are required.
 Leave the latter two as false, and `big` can be true or false depending on if you want that card to be bigger and more prominent.
 Think if these are your more "notable" experience.